LeoCode28/Leocode28/README.md

 # ***About Me***

-I'm a high school student in South Korea exploring network security and ethical hacking with an ultimate goal of becoming a red team member.
+I'm a student in France exploring network security and ethical hacking with an ultimate goal of becoming a red team member.

 ## <strong> Currently learning and practicing : </strong>